A focus on reports and charts

 For descendant charts, if you are creating these by hand, these charts are usually done once enough research has been done to identify siblings and a good number of generations.
 These charts are often easier to create (and change) using software tools.

 Of course you can just sketch out family trees by hand on paper and doing this is a good way to quickly understand family connections.
 Use a pencil to do this so you can more easily make changes.
 Genealogical software packages can be quite limiting in how they represent family trees in charts so you may want to try using other types of software such as a word processing or desk top publishing tool to ‘draw’ a tree.
+This might be particularly helpful if you need to show relationships such as adoption, illegitimacy and so on.
+See the article on adoption in the ‘See Also’ section for further ideas.

 Reports Two reports that correspond to ancestor and descendant charts are the ancestor (or Ahnentafel, German for ‘ancestor table’) report and the descendant report.
 These can be created through the use of genealogical software or written ‘freehand’.